jamisoncrawford/Syracuse-Poverty-Index/CodeBook.md

 ### Monthly Totals & Time Intervals

-One in every 55 rows in `index_v7.1_redact.csv` contains a total of all population, parcel, and percentage variables, as well as the total `index` score for the `date`.
+One in every 55 rows in `index_0.9.1_redact.csv` contains a total of all population, parcel, and percentage variables, as well as the total `index` score for the `date`.
 All `date` values were converted to the "floor" (first day) of the month.
-All variables with suffix `*prc` have prefixes representing the interval in which they are collected.
+Original variables with suffix `*prc` have prefixes representing the interval in which they are collected.

 * `tprc` indicates an all-time aggregation
 * `aprc` indicates an annual aggregation
 * `qprc` indicates a quarterly aggregation
 * `mprc` indicates a monthly aggregation

+These have since been deprecated in final versions, which now have more human-reabable data.

-To accomodate the monthly breakdown in `index_v2_redact.csv`, `qprc` (quarterly) values are replicated across 3 months, `aprc` (annual) values are replicated across 12 months, and `tprc` (all-time) are replicated across all months in the *Index*.
+To accomodate the monthly breakdown in `index_0.9.1_redact.csv`, `qprc` (quarterly) values are replicated across 3 months, `aprc` (annual) values are replicated across 12 months, and `tprc` (all-time) are replicated across all months in the *Index*.

 ## II.
 Variable Descriptions & Sources

 Data from the *Syracuse Poverty Index* are pulled from the following sources by variable.
-Refer to `index_v2_redact` to view each variable and its values.
+Refer to `index_0.9.1_redact` to view each variable and its values.

 1. `tpop` is the **total population** within a census tract per US Census American Community Survey, or ACS (2015)
+  - Deprecated from `tpop`

 2. `apop` is the **total adult population, ages 18-64** within a census tract per US Census ACS (2015)
+  - Deprecated from `apop`

 3. `wpop` is the **total population in workforce** within a census tract per US Census ACS (2015)